 Book launch, video release and virtual book signing event with the authors

-The Book Sprint project has been an extraordinary experience for all the experts, stakeholders and parties involved and we would like to share more of our insights and of course celebrate the outcome: The manifesto “Hybrid environments for universities.
+The Book Sprint project to create Hybrid Environments for Universities has been an extraordinary experience for all the experts, stakeholders and parties involved and we would like to share more of our insights and of course celebrate the outcome: The manifesto “Hybrid environments for universities.
 A shared commitment to campus innovation and sustainability”.

 The book can be downloaded for free or ordered as a printed copy from Waxmann: www.waxmann.com/buch4179